deadlydog/deadlydog.github.io/_posts/2023-08-15-Where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 You cannot use the class/enum type explicitly outside of the module though.
 That is, you cannot create a new instance of the class, or reference the enum values directly, such as performing a `switch` statement on them.
-As soon as you need to reference the class/enum type in your script (e.g. `[MyClass]` or `[MyEnum]`), you will get the `Unable to find type` error.
+As soon as you need to reference the class/enum name in your script (e.g. `[MyClass]` or `[MyEnum]`), you will get the `Unable to find type` error.

-The only way to be able to reference the class/enum types outside of the module is to import the module with `using module`.
+The only way to be able to reference the class/enum name outside of the module is to import the module with `using module`.

 ## Other info